-Crow: The Legend interview — Taking VR entertainment to the next level
+Crow: The Legend interview — taking VR entertainment to the next level

-Crow: The Legend debuted last week as a new animated film for both 2D viewing on YouTube and Facebook as well as interactive virtual reality experience.
+Crow: The Legend debuted last week as a new animated film for both 2D viewing on YouTube and Facebook, as well as an interactive virtual reality experience.
 The creator, Baobab Studios, released the film for free as part of an effort to pioneer entertainment in the new medium.

-In part because the film tells a meaningful story about a Native American origin legend, Baobab leaders Maureen Fan (CEO) and Eric Darnell (chief creative officer, and creator of the Madagascar animated film series) were able to cast entertainers John Legend, Oprah Winfrey, and Constance Wu.
+In part because the film tells a meaningful story about a Native American origin legend, Baobab leaders Maureen Fan (CEO) and Eric Darnell (chief creative officer and creator of the Madagascar animated film series) were able to cast entertainers John Legend, Oprah Winfrey, and Constance Wu.

-The interactive VR experience can last about 25 minutes, and it enables viewers to interact with the world, like using their hand controllers to touch stars and make music happen.
+The interactive VR experience can last about 25 minutes, and it enables viewers to interact with the world — like using their hand controllers to touch stars and make music happen.
 Darnell and Fan hope that the VR users will linger longer in the environment of the world they have created.

 To bring the story of Crow: The Legend to life, Baobab partnered with Native Americans in Philanthropy (NAP).
 Sarah Eagle Heart, CEO of NAP, voices the character of Luna.